rolandjlevy/express-pug-and-css-experiment/README.md

 # 🌀 Swirly thing with Pug + CSS 🌀

-This started off as an exersize to learn Pug and ended up being a lot of fun creating this interactive swirly thing.
+This started off as an exercise to learn Pug and ended up being a lot of fun creating this interactive swirly thing.

 ### Links 🔗
 - [Try it out](https://express-pug-css-swirly-thing.rolandjlevy.repl.co/)